Premier Play Changes, and how they affect YOU!!

 If one wishes to try and claim a portion of this very juicy prize pool, one must do well in a Qualifier Weekend.
 These are two-day events that occur one weekend each month, always in best-of-three, and with a different format each time.
 Four Qualifier Weekends combine to feed the ensuing Arena Championship.
 The new changes will affect the following upcoming Qualifier Weekends and their formats:

 In Day One of the Qualifier Weekend, one must achieve seven match wins before suffering three match losses in order to proceed to Day Two of the tournament.
-In Day Two, one must achieve six match wins to qualify for the next Arena Championship, while four or five wins earns one an invite to the following month’s Qualifier Weekend Day Two, and scraping together only one, two or three wins will still earn players an invite to the following month’s Qualifier Day One.
+In Day Two, one must achieve six match wins to qualify for the next Arena Championship, while four or five wins earns one an invite to the following month's Qualifier Weekend Day Two, and scraping together only one, two or three wins will still earn players an invite to the following month's Qualifier Day One.
 In addition, players can win up to 20,000 gems on Day One, plus another 5,000 gems on Day Two for doing well.
-Ok, so these Qualifier Weekends happen once each month, and four of them make up a ‘season’ which culminates in the Arena Championship.
+Okay, so these Qualifier Weekends happen once each month, and four of them make up a 'season' which culminates in the Arena Championship.
 So, how does one get to play in the Qualifier Weekends?

 Qualifier Play-ins

 Players can earn a Qualifier Token, which provides one entry into the Qualifier Weekend, through a few different methods.
-One way is to simply finish in the top 250 on either of the previous month’s Constructed or Limited Ranked Ladders.
+One way is to simply finish in the top 250 on either of the previous month's Constructed or Limited Ranked Ladders.
 Another, more direct way to get in, is by doing well in one of the Qualifier Play-in tournaments, which occur twice before the Qualifier Weekend which they feed into.
-The first Qualifier Play-in happens seven days before the Qualifier Weekend and is best-of one only, in the same format as the Qualifier Weekend itself.
-The second Qualifier Play-in happens the day before the Qualifier Weekend begins, also in the same format as the Qualifier Weekend itself, except it’s always best-of-three.
+The first Qualifier Play-in happens seven days before the Qualifier Weekend and is best-of-one only, in the same format as the Qualifier Weekend itself.
+The second Qualifier Play-in happens the day before the Qualifier Weekend begins, also in the same format as the Qualifier Weekend itself, except it's always best-of-three.
 In addition to a Qualifier Token, players can earn up to 6,000 gems by accruing wins during the event.
 The Qualifier Play-in can be entered by paying 20,000 gold, 4,000 gems, or using 20 Play-in points.
 As an aside, Play-in points can be earned in various ways, most commonly by getting seven wins in a Constructed best-of-one event (one point), five wins in a Constructed best-of-one event (five points), or three wins in a Traditional Premier Draft (two points).
 In addition, players who finish between rank 251-1,200 on either the Constructed or Limited Ranked Ladder will be granted twenty Play-In points.
-Remember, players are awarded the twenty Play-in points for only for the single-highest finish between the two Ladders.
+Remember, players are awarded the twenty Play-in points only for the single-highest finish between the two Ladders.

 Here are the upcoming Qualifier Play-in events which feed into the updated Qualifier Weekend structure:

-While that may all seem like a lot to take in at first, its actually relatively straightforward:
+While that may all seem like a lot to take in at first, it's actually relatively straightforward:

-• Step1: play in Constructed Events or finish between 251-1200 rank on the Constructed or Limited Ladder in order to earn Play-in points.
+• Step 1: play in Constructed Events or finish between 251-1200 rank on the Constructed or Limited Ladder in order to earn Play-in points.

 • Step 2: using those Play-in points, enter and do well in the Qualifier Play-in events, or place in the top 250 on the Constructed or Limited Ranked Ladder to earn a Qualifier Token.